LizzyonGit/sotis-lifecoach/README.md

 - [Diffchecker](https://www.diffchecker.com/text-compare/) for checking autoprefixer changes.
 - Fixing the navigation bar to not overlap internal links, [this article from Css-tricks](https://css-tricks.com/fixed-headers-on-page-links-and-overlapping-content-oh-my/).
 - Checking browser compatibility of a css style rule, [this page from MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-padding-top).
-- CI bug report Slack channel, post from James_BC on 16-22 Oct 2024, for the html and css code for fixing the navigation bar to close after clicking anchor links, with minor adjustment from me.
+- CI bug report Slack channel, post from James_BC on 16-22 Oct 2024, for the html and css code for fixing the navigation bar to close after clicking anchor links, with a minor adjustment from me.
 - Checking what I can do to improve performance, [Chrome DevTools documentation](https://developer.chrome.com/docs/lighthouse/performance/mainthread-work-breakdown/?utm_source=lighthouse&utm_medium=devtools).
 - [Markdown guide](https://www.markdownguide.org/) for markdown syntax.